 Where to Stay in Antigua Guatemala

-There are dozens of hostels and hotels in Antigua Guatemala, but two hostels in particular stand out depending on the kind of experience you want.
+There are dozens of hostels and hotels in Antigua Guatemala, but the single best piece of advice is simple: stay close to Central Park.

-Central Park (Antigua Guatemala) sits right in the heart of the town.
-From here, cafés, restaurants, Spanish schools, tour offices and the main landmarks are all within a few minutes’ walk.
-Antigua is extremely walkable, but basing yourself centrally means you can dip in and out of the town throughout the day without needing to think about transport or long walks back at night.
+Antigua is extremely walkable, but basing yourself centrally means you can dip in and out of town throughout the day without needing to think about transport or long walks back at night.

 Morning coffee runs, sunset walks, and last-minute dinner plans all become easier when you’re nearby.

-Adra Hostel — comfortable but quieter
+Adra Hostel — Comfortable but Quieter

 Adra Hostel is one of the most popular hostels in Antigua, and after staying there myself it’s easy to see why.

-The beds are genuinely excellent — some of the most comfortable I had during my entire trip through Guatemala.
 After the long days that Antigua often involves (especially if you’re preparing for or recovering from the Acatenango hike), that level of comfort makes a noticeable difference.

 The hostel itself feels polished and well designed, with good facilities and a calm atmosphere.

-What it isn’t, however, is especially social.
 If you’re hoping to meet lots of people or join group activities directly through the hostel, the vibe here is relatively relaxed and independent.

 That makes Adra ideal if you want a comfortable base in a great location, but it can feel slightly expensive compared with more social hostels in town.

-Tropicana Hostel — social and volcano-focused
+Tropicana Hostel — Social and Volcano-Focused

 Tropicana Hostel sits at the opposite end of the hostel spectrum.

-It’s one of the most social hostels in Antigua and a very common base for travellers hiking Acatenango.
 The atmosphere is lively, the prices are budget-friendly, and the hostel runs its own Acatenango tours — which are already among the cheaper options in town.

 If you stay at Tropicana, you’ll usually get a discount on their hike, making it an even better value.

-One of the underrated benefits is the continuity it creates around the hike itself.
 The people you meet at the hostel are often the same group you’ll head up the volcano with — and then come back down with the next day.
-That shared experience naturally makes the social side of the hostel feel stronger.

 The downside is that this popularity means you often need to book well in advance, especially during peak travel months.

-The takeaway
+The Takeaway

 If you’re looking for the best accommodation options throughout the rest of the country, check out my guide to the best hostels in Guatemala, where I break down my top picks.